 It's predictive analytics.
 It's about looking at the existing data as well as the emerging trends which are happening.
 This is where the human and artificial intelligence also comes into play: not just looking at the technological aspect, but looking at the behavioural and other aspects as well.
 Because in smart cities, one of the blind spots is that since the systems are interconnected, the attack can happen on one system and that system can be used as a conduit to attack on some other system, not necessarily on the system where that attack has originated.
 This is where the artificial intelligence and some of the more intense analysis comes into play to really understand where the threat is, rather than where you are seeing it right now.

 Tanya: Then the next thing of course is response.
 Once you see something happening, how [does one] respond and how do you become resilient in that kind of situation?
 What should folks be thinking about on that front?

-Piyush: So you've got to look at the threats from various different angles, analyze the different scenarios, where and how the threats can materialize, and then become a threat, and then that can impact your operations and systems.
+Piyush: So you've got to look at the threats from various different angles, analyse the different scenarios, where and how the threats can materialise and then become a threat and then that can impact your operations and systems.
 Then, based on those threat scenarios, create the resiliency plan which will address your most critical systems first.